cdsittampalam/documentation/docs/FAQ.md

-### Reissue a Transfer Transaction
+### Resend a Withdrawal Approval Request

-For a transfer transaction that has been rejected or where the custodian approval period has expired, you can reissue a new transaction from the Transaction ledger.
+Resending a transfer approval request is useful in situations where an individual custodian has not responded to a request.
+Thus the approval is in a pending state.

 1. From any of the main screens, click the Transaction icon: